uwuxxx/Chugjug-backend/README.md

 # NOTICE:
 I used i litle bit of lawin servers files

-# IF LAWIN WANTS ME TO SHUTDOWN THIS PROJECT THEN I WILL DO UNDER LAWIN
+# IF LAWIN WANTS ME TO SHUTDOWN THIS PROJECT THEN I WILL DO UNDER LAWIN APPROVENCE